-As the standard was developed at national level, it was essential that the stakeholders at national level be represented in the process.
-The support of the FSC Policies and Standards

-Manager for the Congo Basin was important for the national SDG members.
+As the Standard was developed at national level, it was essential that the stakeholders at national level be represented in the process.
+The support of the FSC Policies and Standards Manager for the Congo Basin was important for the national SDG members.

 All the processes involved in adapting/transferring the FSC Standard were facilitated by a Chairperson/Facilitator, who was elected by all the members of the SDG.
 The Chairman/Facilitator was also responsible for organizing meetings and monitoring performance of the SDG's terms of reference.

 Decisions within the SDG were taken by consensus among the members and a conciliation committee was set up whenever it was necessary to resolve cases in which a consensus could not be reached.
 A vote by members in order to arrive at a decision was the final method used in extreme cases when even the conciliation committee had not been able to resolve an issue.

-A Consultative Forum, consisting of representatives of all the affected and interested stake-holders was also actively involved in the process.
-They were consulted and their comments included in each of the draft documents produced by the SDG throughout the process of revising the standard.
+A Consultative Forum (CF), consisting of representatives of all the affected and interested stakeholders was also actively involved in the process.
+They were consulted and their comments included in each of the draft documents produced by the SDG throughout the process of revising the Standard.

-The process of adapting / transferring the FSC Standard was launched in the Republic of Cameroon by the Programme Manager responsible for national standards development at FSC International Center and the FSC Programme Coordinator for the Congo Basin.
-The whole process was supported technically by the Policy and Standards Manager for the Congo Basin.
+The process of adapting / transferring the FSC Standard was launched in the Republic of Congo by the Programmes Manager responsible for developing FSC International national standards, at FSC International and the FSC Programmes Coordinator for the Congo Basin.

+The whole process was later supported technically and closely by the Policy and Standards Manager for the Congo Basin.